OXO Mum’s unsavory will dispute

-MUCH loved actress Lynda Bellingham died from cancer at the age of 66 in October, 2014.
+Much loved actress Lynda Bellingham died from cancer at the age of 66 in October, 2014.
 But while the nation was united in grief, a bitter dispute erupted about her will.
-Lynda left everything to her third husband Michael.
+Lynda left everything to her third husband Michael Pattemore.
 However, there appears to be no love lost between her widower and two sons from her second marriage, Michael and Robbie.
-Both are mounting a legal challenge after claims that they were given just £750 each and evicted from the family home by text message.
-They say that their mum told them that she would leave all of her money to Pattemore but that the boys would be “looked after”.
-A frustrated Pattemore, who has since bought a £600,000 house and enjoyed a round-the- world trips with his new partner Pam, told the national press that his new will may not include Michael and Robbie as beneficiaries.
+Both have mounted a legal challenge after claims that they were given just £750 each and evicted from the family home by text message.
+They say that their Mum told them that she would leave all of her money to Pattemore but that the boys would be “looked after”.
+A frustrated Pattemore, who has since bought a £600 000 house and enjoyed round-the- world trips with his new partner Pam, told the national press that his new will may not include Michael and Robbie as beneficiaries.

 Pop Icon Prince did not make a will

-Pop superstar Prince passed away in April without making a will.
+Pop superstar Prince passed away in April 2016 without making a will.
 As in England, an administrator has to be appointed to deal with the estate if the person died intestate.
 The size of the eccentric musician’s fortune is unclear but it’s sure to be a princely sum.
-As the 57year old singer died without a spouse, children or surviving parents, his six siblings are entitled to an equal split.
-Potential claims by five half-siblings raise the possibility of a drawn-out family battle.
+As the 57 year old singer died without a spouse, children or surviving parents, his six siblings are entitled to an equal split.
+Potential claims by five half-siblings delayed settlement for over a year after a drawn-out family battle.

 No Laughing Matter

 After October 2014: The situation is the same, except the “life interest” distinction falls away.
-So now the spouse is free to spend without restriction, his or her share of the 50/50 split of assets above the £250,000 level
+So now the spouse is free to spend without restriction, his or her share of the 50/50 split of assets above £250,000.

 Under intestacy rules, had Dando already married her fiancé, doctor Alan Farthing, which she had planned to do later that year, the tax due on her estate would have been just £40,000.
 Had she made a will, this figure could have been reduced to £0.